lythscript/.github/profile/README.md

 you are encouraged to do so.
 However, the original project is closed to external contributions.

-The release year for the first version is still being decided.
+The release date(year) for the first version is still being decided.
 Any technical issue experienced with the initial release will be fixed in future updates.